 Should I Snip off the Brown Leaf Tips?

 If the leaf tips have turned brown they do not turn green again.
-However you can simply cut the leaf tips back with a sharp pair of pruners to create a new green healthy tip to the leaf.
+However, you can simply cut the leaf tips back with a sharp pair of pruners to create a new green healthy tip for the leaf.

 Once you have addressed the environmental problems that have initially caused the browning tips these new pruned tips should stay green.